top of page

 The adjective 'magnanimous' has its origins in the Latin word 'magnanimus,' which combines 'magnus,' meaning 'great,' and 'animus,' signifying 'soul' or 'spirit.'
 'Magnanimous' characterizes individuals who possess a noble and generous spirit, displaying qualities of courage, generosity, and nobility, especially towards rivals or those less powerful.
 It signifies a willingness to forgive, a capacity for empathy, and an inclination to rise above pettiness and resentment.
 'Magnanimous' individuals are known for their capacity to act with kindness and generosity even in challenging circumstances, reflecting a profound sense of moral strength and dignity.
 The term encapsulates the ideal of benevolent greatness in character and conduct.

-Quiz: Find the meaning of the adjective magnanimous:
+Find the correct meaning of the adjective magnanimous:

 Try Again!